bemoid/bemoid/scss/objects/container/container.md

 ### Centering

 By default, container float to the left.
-Use a `.container--centered` modifier class to make it centered.
+Use a `.container--center` modifier class to make it centered.

 [[example file=objects/container/example/centered.html]]